ionoid/docs.ionoid.io/README.md

 This is Ionoid IoT documentation repo, the source for http://docs.ionoid.io

+## 1. Editing Documentation

-## 1. Clone the documentation repo.
+- Clone the repo locally

 ```bash
 $ git clone git@github.com:opendevices/docs.ionoid.io.git
 ```

+- Create your own local branch

+- Start editing documentation in [docs](./docs)

+- Commit then Push or open a Pull Request.

-## 2. Testing the documentation using Docker.
+## 2. Deploying documentation with Docker.

 - Build a docsify docker image and launch it.